How do I protect data in SharePoint?

 • Prevent data loss.

-Prevent accidental sharing of confidential information to the wrong people.
-Data Loss Prevention (DLP) policies can identify personally identifiable information across Microsoft 365 including SharePoint, emails, and OneDrive content, preventing the accidental sharing of sensitive information.
+Prevent accidental sharing of confidential information with the wrong people.
+Data Loss Prevention (DLP) policies can identify personally identifiable information across Microsoft 365, including SharePoint, emails, and OneDrive content, preventing the accidental sharing of sensitive information.
 You can easily set this up on your existing Microsoft 365 Enterprise plan subscription without paying extra fees.

 • Classify and label documents.